Haeven/rares-ui-library/README.md

 # Description

-> My library of reusable styled-components I originally built for internal purposes at Rares, paired down and business-logic specific to Rares use-cases removed.
+> Library of reusable styled-components I originally built for internal purposes at Rares, paired down and business-logic specific to Rares use-cases removed.

 # Install